AMWA-TV/bcp-003/best-practice-tls-pki.md

 - ECDSA certificates are suited to the hardware-limited cases discussed above.

-Servers SHALL provide a mechanism for revoking certificates.
+Servers SHALL provide a secure mechanism to install and store the private key(s) and key chain for their certificates.

-Servers SHALL store the private key for their certificates securely.
+It SHOULD be possible for a user to perform the above operations.

 ### HTTP: Server